PlantEcoGenomicsLab/S.tombeanensis-genome/README.md

 ## Quality Control
 For quality control of PacBio HiFi reads we used `FastQC.sh`.
+Additionally, we performed k-mer distribution analysis using `GenomeScope` to estimate genome size and heterozygosity.

 ## Raw Assembly
 Initial raw assembly was done with `hifiasm1.sh`.